AdobeDocs/analytics.en/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

 >[!NOTE]
 >
->Visitor API 3.0 or higher is required for customers using the Experience Cloud ID Service.
+>Visitor API 3.0 or higher is required for customers using the [!DNL Experience Cloud] ID Service.
 Adobe recommends upgrading to the latest Visitor API version whenever associated code libraries are updated ( [!DNL at.js], [!DNL AppMeasurement.js], and so forth.)

 * Updated [!DNL AppMeasurement] to use the updated Visitor interface for requesting IDs.
 (AN-151483)
 * Fixed an issue where link tracking cookie keeps getting written after link tracking is turned off.
 (AN-156332)